nilakshi104/Apparel_Extraction/README.md

 ### Results

 Right side contains original images and left side has segmentation mask of corresponding images.
 With these results model achieved accuracy of 93.34%.
 We have used pixelwise accuracy as a metric for evaluating performance of model on test dataset.
+Using detected class ids, category of class is identified.

 <p align="center">
 <img src="Images/img2.png" width=450 height=600/>
 </p>